 Gretchen Daily, Ph.D.

-Bing Professor of Environmental Science, director of the Center for Conservation Biology, and senior fellow at the Stanford Woods Institute for the Environment at Stanford University
+Bing Professor of Environmental Science, Director of the Center for Conservation Biology, and Senior Fellow of the Stanford Woods Institute for the Environment at Stanford University

 Gretchen Daily, Ph.D., is a champion of the “ecosystem services” concept (the benefits supplied to human societies by natural ecosystems) and has worked tirelessly to integrate this concept into the decision-making processes of countries, companies, and communities across the globe.
 As cofounder and faculty director of the Natural Capital Project, Daily and her team work with world leaders on diverse projects such as lands management planning in China, transportation decision-making in Latin America, and habitat restoration in Africa.